 Social media is an ever-changing landscape for brands to adjust to.
 Building an audience on major social networks can be incredibly valuable to a brand, but sometimes creators can find it hard to get started.
-We’ve put together some tips to help you get started with social media marketing.
+We’ve put together a list of social media marketing tips to help you get started.

 It’s important for brands to keep their name out there through social media marketing.
 This can be as simple as a quick, quirky tweet or as detailed as an Instagram giveaway; either way, it’s important to keep the content flowing.
 The frequency of posts is dependent on the audience of the brand, and is easy to determine based on basic analytics that are available for free on many standard social networks.
 What times are your audience online?
 What kind of content are they liking?
 Determine how often you need to post based on the information available to you.

 It’s hard to always be on your phone or computer to keep your audience up-to-date.
 With everything else an editor has to deal with, the use of scheduling services can make life so much easier.
 There are any number of tools to schedule for major social networks like Pinterest, Facebook, Twitter and Instagram among others; it’s about finding what is best for your brand.
 Here are some we’ve found useful: